FCP-INDI/fcp-indi.github.io/docs/_sources/user/cpac.rst

     cpac run /Users/You/local_bids_data /Users/You/some_folder_for_outputs participant

-By default, the cpac will try Docker first and fall back to Singularity if Docker fails.
+By default, cpac (the wrapper) will try Docker first and fall back to Singularity if Docker fails.
 If both fail, an exception is raised.

 You can specify a platform with the ``--platform docker`` or ``--platform singularity``.
 If you specify a platform without specifying an image, these are the defaults, using the first successfully found image: